algolia/autocomplete/packages/website/docs/keyboard-navigation.md

 <!-- prettier-ignore -->
 :::important
-To activate keyboard navigation, use [`getSuggestionUrl`](createAutocomplete#getsuggestionurl) in your source to provide the value to process as a URL.
+To activate keyboard navigation, use [`getItemUrl`](createAutocomplete#getitemurl) in your source to provide the value to process as a URL.
 This indicates the navigator API which links to open on <kbd>Enter</kbd>.
 :::

 # Example